-“Hi Joe and Al, I love your show and recommend it to anyone that will listen to me.
-I recall some questions recently on your podcast asking how to project future SS earnings.
-I assume this is to estimate future expenses for retirement calculations.
-I stumbled on this calculator on SSA.gov that may help.
-Here is the screenshot assuming future annual salary:
+Joe: Kyu, OK.
+Sounds cool.
+“Hi, Joe and Al. I love your show and recommend it to anyone that will listen to it with me.
+Oh coo, What are you doing to these poor folks?
+I recall some questions recently on your podcast asking how to project future Social Security earnings.
+I assume this is an estimated future expense for retirement calculations.
+I stumbled on this calculator on ssa.gov that may help.
+Here’s a screenshot assuming future and annual salary.”

 Social Security Break-Even: Why Wait to Age 70 to Collect?
 (Sunny D, Florida )